Blog

 A DWI is considered a misdemeanor in Louisiana.
 DWIs, also referred to as DUIs or OUIs, carry a maximum penalty of six (6) months in jail and a fine of up to $1000.00.
 There are differing penalties depending on if it is your first offense or not, as well as differing penalties based on your BAC.
 The penalties are made harsher as one goes from a first to a second, to a third, to a fourth offense for DWI.
 In addition to potential jail time and fines, these types of crimes have implications with regard to your driver's license and may cause a suspension of your driving privileges.

-If you or a loved one has been arrested for DUI in Louisiana, give our trusted criminal defense attorneys at Rozas & Associates a call.
+If you or a loved one has been arrested for DUI in Louisiana, give our trusted criminal defense attorneys at Rozas a call.
 Our team of experienced DWI attorneys work in all the Louisiana courts and have a successful record of defending DWI charges in Louisiana.
 Get in touch with our team today for a free consultation.

 Speak With Us Now